wososa/PSI-Sigma/README.md

 EXAMPLE of INSTALLING Perl EXTENTIONS
 ==============================
 ```
-# 0. Set up working directory for Perl library (Using Perl version 5.18 as an example)
+# 0-a.
+If you are a sudo user.
+Set up working directory for Perl library (Using Perl version 5.18 as an example)
 export PERL5LIB=/usr/local/lib/perl/5.18

-# 0. To install as a local user, you can do like this (https://stackoverflow.com/questions/2980297/how-can-i-use-cpan-as-a-non-root-user)
+# 0-b.
+If you are a local user, you can do like this (https://stackoverflow.com/questions/2980297/how-can-i-use-cpan-as-a-non-root-user)
 wget -O- http://cpanmin.us | perl - -l ~/perl5 App::cpanminus local::lib
 eval `perl -I ~/perl5/lib/perl5 -Mlocal::lib`
 echo 'eval `perl -I ~/perl5/lib/perl5 -Mlocal::lib`' >> ~/.bashrc